greenpro/sac_description/launch/README.md

 This folder holds the launch files for the package.

 ## Files
-gazebo.launch
+### gazebo.launch
 * This file will launch Gazebo and load all of the publishers for the robot.

-## Notes
-* Much of the code for this section is modified from the gazebo tutorial.
+* Much of the code for this file is modified from the gazebo tutorial.